ABoredCode/BlooketHacks/README.md

-How to use these hacks
+How to use these hacks..
-download the file
-you will see something saying "Bookmarks.html"
+DOWNLOAD THE RAW FILE NOT ANYTHING ELSE you will see something saying "Bookmarks.html"
 Then type   ctr+shift+o
 Then click top right three dots